release date: july 18, 2014.

 Underneath the caretaker role, individuals with codependency are some of the angriest people you will ever meet.
 Why?
 Because they are busy trying to get somebody else to change and it never works!

-The term "codependency" emerged from the Alcohol Treatment literature to describe a person who is in a relationship with an alcoholic, and is co-dependent with the addict In that context; she is the person who counts drinks, makes excuses, and is hypervigilent of the alcoholic's moods in an attempt to gain some control over something they have no control over. . . . the alcoholic's drinking. to learn more about the history of codependency, see The everything Book About Codependency to be released 2014.
+The term "codependency" emerged from the Alcohol Treatment literature to describe a person who is in a relationship with an alcoholic, and is co-dependent with the addict In that context; she is the person who counts drinks, makes excuses, and is hypervigilent of the alcoholic's moods in an attempt to gain some control over something they have no control over. . . . the alcoholic's drinking. to learn more about the history of codependency, see The everything guide to Codependency, Adams media, july 18 2014 release.

 more recently, the term "codependent" has come to mean any person who focuses on another person in order to gain some kind of control.
 For example, the person who lives with a violent man watches him to assess his moods, walks on eggshells to keep upsetting things away from him, watches what she says so he won't get mad, etc.